arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-11.md

 *Backtracking* is the ability to recover from errors and to explore alternative parsing paths.
 This is necessary for the last use case we
-encountered: how to parse an integer of an unknown number of digits.
+encountered: parsing an integer of an unknown number of digits.

 Let's start from the latter.